•Modern animals are often characterized as "warm-blooded" (mammals, birds) and "cold-blooded" (everything else)

 Birds and mammals are warm-blooded; that is, they are warmer than the environment around them in typical temperate and colder environments.
-Crocodilians, lepidosaurs, turtles, amphibians, most fish, and almost all invertebrates are cold-blooded: their bodies are generally only about as warm as the general environment around them, so consequently they feel cool to the touch outside of tropical situations; in contrast, warm-blooded animals have temperaturs largely independent of the outside temperature, so they feel warm to the touch.
+Crocodilians, lepidosaurs, turtles, amphibians, most fish, and almost all invertebrates are cold-blooded: their bodies are generally only about as warm as the general environment around them, so consequently they feel cool to the touch outside of tropical situations; in contrast, warm-blooded animals have temperatures largely independent of the outside temperature, so they feel warm to the touch.
 Need to be precise as to definitions of terms.
 "Warm-blooded" and "Cold-blooded" actually encompass several different (although related) topics:

 A typical cold-blooded animal is an ectothermic bradymetabolic poikilotherm: needs to get its energy from the sun and fluctuates with external environment (but can moderate fluctuations by moving from sunlight to shade and vice versa); however, needs very little food (snakes can go weeks without feeding, for example).
 Cold blooded animals become torpid at night and in colder weather.
 While cold-blooded animals might have a range of preferred ambient temperatures in which they operate the best, they don't really have a specific body temperature: because they are poikilotherm

-Additional issues to consider:
+Here are some additional issues to consider:

 Why evolve such an expensive trait as endothermy?
 Some suggestions have included: